 In conclusion, the aim of passive reconnaissance is to evaluate data freely accessible to the public.

 Due to the non-threatening nature of this method, the attacker’s actions or IP address are practically indistinguishable from a regular.

 This knowledge may be crucial for instrumenting social engineering attacks or other forms of sophisticated penetration strategies.

 I hope this article sheds some light on what passive reconnaissance is, the process behind it, and the tools that are most commonly used by attackers or penetration testers to get relevant information on a target.

-If you are looking for more tutorials for various tools used for active and passive reconnaissance, check the Information Gathering section of this website.
+If you are looking for more tutorials for various tools used for active and passive reconnaissance, check the Cybersecurity section of this website.